emotion-js/emotion/packages/cache/README.md

 `boolean`

-A string representing whether to prepend rather than append style tags into the specified container DOM node.
+A boolean representing whether to prepend rather than append style tags into the specified container DOM node.